apache/dubbo-go-pixiu/docs/developer/filter.md

 ### Http Filter List

-You can find out all filters in pkg/filter, just list some import ones.
+You can find out all filters in `pkg/filter`.
+Just list some filters as the following.

 - ratelimit the filter provides rate limit function using sentinel-go;
 - timeout the filter provides timeout function;